Travel Guide to Sri Lanka

 Newa Sri Lanka - Located inside the City of Dreams hotel

-Hilton Colombo (~5 min) Modern environment, excellent banquet service and food.
+Hilton Colombo (~5 mins away) Modern environment, excellent banquet service and food.

-Jetwing Colombo Seven (~10 min) Boutique ambiance, rooftop pool, friendly rates.
+Jetwing Colombo Seven (~10 mins away) Boutique ambiance, rooftop pool, friendly rates.

 What to Pack